UBC-STAT/stat-201/README.md

 - Effectively visualize point estimates and different measures of uncertainty (e.g., confidence intervals, standard errors) by writing computer scripts.
 - Discuss the impact of type I & II errors as well as responsible use and reporting of p-values on hypothesis tests.
 - Explain estimator bias and uncertainty, and write a computer script to calculate it.
-- Discuss how an estimator’s bias arises (e.g., sample bias, study design), and its implications in statistical inference.
+- Discuss how an estimator's bias arises (e.g., sample bias, study design), and its implications in statistical inference.
 - Perform all aspects of a statistical analysis (from data consumption to reporting) using reproducible and transparent computer scripts.

 You can also check the learning outcomes for each week of the course [here](https://github.com/UBC-STAT/stat-201-student/blob/master/lecture-learning-outcomes.md).